Wsvargas/javaLS/README.md

 Compile and run the Java program:

 bash
-Copiar código
 javac HelloWorld.java
 java HelloWorld
 You should see the message "Hello World from Java, Lesly Salas SI08!" in the console.

-Docker Launch Manual
+Docker Hub Launch Manual
 1. Download the Image
 To download the image from Docker Hub, run:

 bash
-Copiar código
 docker pull lssalas/javals:latest
 2. Run the Container
-Once the image is downloaded, run the container with the following command:
+Once the image is downloaded, run the container:

 bash
-Copiar código
 docker run lssalas/javals:latest
 This will start the container with the Java program, and you should see the message in the console.